opentypejs/opentype.js/README.md

     var font = opentype.parse(myBuffer);

+### Loading a font synchronously (Node.js)
+Use `opentype.loadSync(url)` to load a font from a file and return a `Font` object.
+Throws an error if the font could not be parsed.
+This only works in Node.js.

+    var font = opentype.loadSync('fonts/Roboto-Black.ttf');

 ### Writing a font
 Once you have a `Font` object (either by using `opentype.load` or by creating a new one from scratch) you can write it